 - Includes the recovery of resources from wastewater

 - Emphasizes the need for the use of cutting-edge molecular tools

-Engineers, scientists and managers who require an excellent introduction and basic knowledge to the principles of molecular biology or molecular genomics in the area of wastewater treatment.
+Engineers, scientists and managers who require an excellent introduction to and basic knowledge of the principles of molecular biology or molecular genomics in the area of wastewater treatment.
 Students in Environmental Biotechnology/Microbiology.
 Professionals working or interested in Environmental Microbiology, Boremediation or Environmental Genomics

 1. Application of omic tools for microbial community structure and function analysis